Brut Chronicle

 The Brut Chronicle, also known as the Prose Brut, is the collective name of a number of medieval chronicles of the history of England.
 The original Prose Brut was written in Anglo-Norman; it was subsequently translated into Latin and English.

 The first Anglo-Norman versions end with the death of King Henry III in 1272; subsequent versions extend the narrative.
 Fifty versions in Anglo-Norman remain, in forty-nine manuscripts, in a variety of versions and stages.
 Latin translations of the Anglo-Norman versions remain in nineteen different versions, which fall into two main categories; some of those were subsequently translated into Middle English.
 There are no fewer than 184 versions of the English translation of the work in 181 medieval and post-medieval manuscripts, the highest number of manuscripts for any text in Middle English except for Wycliffe's Bible.
-The sheer number of copies that survive and its late-fourteenth century translation into the vernacular indicating the growth in common literacy; it is considered "central" to the literary culture of late-medieval England.
+The sheer number of copies that survive and its late-fourteenth century translation into the vernacular indicating the growth in common literacy; it is considered "central" to the literary culture of England in the Late Middle Ages.

 As well as the Prose Brut there are also a number of Welsh versions of Geoffrey's Historia, collectively known as Brut y Brenhinedd.